kurrynacho/EMS-Project-Fall-2024/README.md

 #### Results
 #### States vs Counties

-#### Future Steps
+#### Future TODO
-- Implement algorithmic hyperparameter tuning for the Prophet models.
+- Implement algorithmic hyperparameter tuning for the Prophet models.  (as in https://medium.com/@sandha.iitr/tuning-parameters-of-prophet-for-forecasting-an-easy-approach-in-python-8c9a6f9be4e8)
-- Add Fourier terms of time series as exogenous regressor to the ARIMA model.
+- Add Fourier terms of time series as exogenous regressor to the ARIMA model.  (as in https://www.kaggle.com/code/kailex/arima-with-fourier-terms)
-- For a specific county, input the periods of time where the counties have anomalies in data reporting as exogenous regressors.
+- For each specific dataset, input the periods of time where there are clear anomalies in data reporting as holidays for the Prophet models.
+- Python modules would benefit from a more OOP structure.
+- Add compatiblity with earlier versions of the NEMSIS data standard so more years of data can be incorporated.
 ### Neural Network